sandialabs/canary/docs/source/user/basics.session.rst

   "Lock" test files into test cases based on :ref:`filtering<usage-filter>` criteria and :ref:`parameterizations<usage-parameterize>`.

-:ref:`Populate<populate>`:
-  Create unique execution directories for each test case and :ref:`copy/link <basics-copy-and-link>` necessary resources into the execution directory.

 :ref:`Batch<batch>`:
   For :ref:`batched<usage-run-batched>` sessions, group test cases into batches to run in a batch runner.